Home Depot Background Check: Know Before You Apply (The 3 “Colors”)

 • Call the Home Depot Application Hotline and check the status

-When undergoing a Home Depot background check, applicants should know that although the process may be slightly different from other big box retailers, ultimately, the running a background check on yourself beforehand can remove any surprises and ensure that results are accurate.
+When undergoing a Home Depot background check, applicants should know that although the process may be slightly different from other big box retailers, ultimately, running a background check on yourself beforehand can remove any surprises and ensure that results are accurate.

 We use cookies to ensure that we give you the best experience on our website.
 If you continue to use this site we will assume that you are happy with it